chloe-social-profit-and-loss-approach/SP_L-Approach/README.md

 To implement the project the way it was designed to be, you first need to install Google Cloud SDK on your local machine.
 _Follow this link for further information https://cloud.google.com/sdk/docs/install?hl=fr#windows_

-Secondly, you need to setup your JotForm account or any other form provider and implements the questions to your survey
+Secondly, you need to setup your JotForm account or any other form provider and implements the questions to your survey.

+__The survey questions that you need to implement can be found directly in the [Survey Question](https://www.chloe.com/cloud/chloewp/uploads/2023/02/Survey_English_Finalized.pdf) document.__

 ### Build and provide the gcloud environment